Snowfork/snowbridge/docs/markdown/using-snowchain/building-with-snowbridge/xcm-for-assets.md

 The following scenarios highlight the various kinds of asset transfers supported by our parachain.

-### Transfer PolkaETH from the reserve parachain to another parachain <!-- omit in toc -->
+### Transfer SnowETH from the reserve parachain to another parachain <!-- omit in toc -->

-In this example, Alice wants to transfer 21 PolkaETH to Bob on another parachain.
+In this example, Alice wants to transfer 21 SnowETH to Bob on another parachain.

 Parties: